 All of these projects were coordinated by Foundry Hall volunteers!
 Grant funding, sponsorships and donations are used to pay musicians, sound engineering and supplies.
-We do an amazing amount of work with our small budget!
+Check out the Creating Community Fund page to find out how YOU can help, too!

 Foundry Hall and Lake Michigan College partnered this winter to create an event celebrating the LMC Jazz Ensembles and regional favorite Ivan Akansiima and his trio.
 Paired with LMC wine from their Vintner program and chocolates created by the LMC Culinary Arts program the event was a great success! (more…)